Christian Clemenson: Career

 Clemenson began his career in a number of character roles in film and television.
 He was a law student in the television version of The Paper Chase, Alex Keaton's English teacher in the television show Family Ties, a security salesman on The Golden Girls, a suspect in season 10, episode 14 of NYPD Blue, a bailiff in the Ivan Reitman movie Legal Eagles, a flight surgeon in the movie Apollo 13, a cop in The Big Lebowski, a killer in The Fisher King, and Dr. Dale Lawrence in the movie And the Band Played On.
 He had a regular role as Socrates Poole, a lawyer in the Old West, in the Fox series The Adventures of Brisco County, Jr.

 In 1999, Clemenson appeared in the Buffy the Vampire Slayer episode "Bad Girls" as a grotesquely obese demon named Balthazar.
 He wore a large padded suit and extensive make-up for the role, and the character's repulsive, villainous nature contradicted many of his earlier roles.

-Clemenson became well-known for his role as Jerry "Hands" Espenson on the television series Boston Legal.
+Clemenson became well known for his role as Jerry "Hands" Espenson on the television series Boston Legal.
 For playing Espenson, he won an Emmy Award for Best Guest Actor in a Drama Series in 2006 and was nominated for the same award in 2007.
 He remained with the series through to its finale in 2008.

 Clemenson starred in the film United 93 as Tom Burnett, one of the victims of the 9/11 hijacking of the flight that crashed in rural Pennsylvania after a passenger revolt.
 He also had a recurring role on Veronica Mars as Abel Koontz.
 In total, Clemenson appeared in three episodes of the show: "Like a Virgin", "Mars vs. Mars", and "Rat Saw God".
 Clemenson also has appeared in a season 6 episode of NCIS, "Dead Reckoning".
 He also appeared in two season 2 episodes of The Mentalist.
 He also played Jimmy Masterson on the 3rd episode of Memphis Beat, "Love Me Tender".

 In 2009, Clemenson joined CSI: Miami as the new medical examiner, Dr. Tom Loman.
 He appeared throughout the show's eighth, ninth, and tenth seasons as a recurring character.
 In 2013, he appeared as a guest star in Harry's Law.

-In 2016, he played Deputy District Attorney William Hodgman in American Crime Story: The People v.
-O. J. Simpson.
+In 2016, he played Deputy District Attorney William Hodgman in American Crime Story: The People vs. O.J.
+Simpson.